Matviy-commands/EduBot/SETUP-PC.md

 - Open **Anaconda Prompt** (search for it in the Start menu) if you used Anaconda, otherwise open a Powershell if you used the alternative approach in Part 2B

-- Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
-Do a `dir` and check you can see subdirectories for each week of the course.
+- Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\EduBot` using the actual path to your EduBot project root directory.

 - Activate your environment with `conda activate llms` if you used Anaconda or `llms\Scripts\activate` if you used the alternative approach in Part 2B

 - You should see (llms) in your prompt which is your sign that all is well.
 And now, type: `jupyter lab` and Jupyter Lab should open up, ready for you to get started.
-Open the `week1` folder and double click on `day1.ipynb`.
+Open the `main` folder and double click on `main.ipynb`.

 And you're off to the races!

-Note that any time you start jupyter lab in the future, you'll need to follow these Part 5 instructions to start it from within the `llm_engineering` directory with the `llms` environment activated.
+Note that any time you start jupyter lab in the future, you'll need to follow these Part 5 instructions to start it from within the `EduBot` directory with the `llms` environment activated.

-For those new to Jupyter Lab / Jupyter Notebook, it's a delightful Data Science environment where you can simply hit shift+return in any cell to run it; start at the top and work your way down!
-There's a notebook in the week1 folder with a [Guide to Jupyter Lab](week1/Guide%20to%20Jupyter.ipynb), and an [Intermediate Python](week1/Intermediate%20Python.ipynb) tutorial, if that would be helpful.
-When we move to Google Colab in Week 3, you'll experience the same interface for Python runtimes in the cloud.

-If you have any problems, I've included a notebook in week1 called [troubleshooting.ipynb](week1/troubleshooting.ipynb) to figure it out.

-Please do message me or email me at ed@edwarddonner.com if this doesn't work or if I can help with anything.
-I can't wait to hear how you get on.